wazo-platform/wazo-platform.org/content/sprint-review-2110.md

 ## Technical Features

-- **Asterisk**: Asterisk has been upgraded to 18.5.1.
+- **Asterisk**: Asterisk has been upgraded to 18.5.1, featuring security fixes.
 See the [Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-13-38-3-16-19-1-17-9-4-18-5-1-and-16-8-cert10-now-available-security/)
-- **Google**: The implementation of the directory plugin for Google has been updated to use the People API instead of the deprecated Contact API.
+- **Google**: The implementation of the directory plugin for Google has been updated to use the People API instead of the deprecated Contact API that will increasingly return voluntary errors.
 See the upgrade note for more details about the changes that have to be done.
 - **Event**: New websocket events have been added when a call recording archive gets created

 For more details about the aforementioned topics, please see the roadmap linked below.